risd-web/wp-spring17/README.md

 ### Week Three: Behavior
 >Week three delves into designing with time, adding interactivity and motion.
-* Assignment 6: Create a responsive animation
+* Assignment 6: Create a responsive animation using media queries
 * Assignment 7: Animate your web poster and set triggers with jQuery
 * Final: Combine your skills to make a responsive website